microsoft/FASTER/docs/_docs/31-fasterkv-revivification.md

 ## FreeList Revivification
 If `RevivificationSettings.FreeBinList` is not null, this creates the freelist according to the `RevivificationBin` elements of the array.
 If the data types are fixed, then there must be one element of the array; otherwise there can be many.

 When the FreeList is active and a record is deleted, if it is at the tail of the hash chain, is not locked, and its PreviousAddress points below BeginAddress, then it can be CASed (Compare-And-Swapped) out of the hash chain.
 If this succeeds, it is added to the freelist.
+Similar considerations apply to freelisting the source records of RCUs done by Upsert and RMW.

 FreeList revivification functions as follows:
 - `Delete()` checks to see if the record is at the tail of the hash chain (i.e. is the record in the `HashBucketEntry`).